JemL41287/Code-Quiz/README.md

 Overview:

 In this assignment, the challenge was to create an interactive multiple choice question quiz.
-From scratch, the quiz must be timer-based and stores high scores in local storage.
+The quiz must be timer-based and store high scores in local storage.

 Utilizing the App: